 Dextromethorphan, or DXM, is a common over-the-counter cough suppressant medication contained in many cold and flu preparations, such as:

-Antitussive medications containing DXM are relatively safe when taken as intended; however, when taken at higher doses, they may produce euphoric and even hallucinogenic effects.
-This may make them popular drugs of abuse for adolescents and young adults.
+Antitussive medications containing DXM are relatively safe when taken as directed, but in large amounts they can produce euphoric and even hallucinogenic effects, making them popular drugs of experimentation and even abuse for adolescents and young adults.

-The National Institute on Drug Abuse (NIDA) publishes that DXM cold and cough products are the most commonly abused over-the-counter (OTC) drugs.
-According to the 2015 Monitoring the Future Survey published by NIDA, almost 5 percent of high school seniors had abused OTC cough medications in the past year.
-Results published in the journal Clinical Toxicologyshow that teenagers between the ages of 15 and 19 are the most likely age group to abuse DXM medications, as indicated by a large number of poison control center calls resulting from DXM abuse.
+The National Institute on Drug Abuse (NIDA) reports that DXM cold and cough products are among the most commonly abused over-the-counter (OTC) drugs.
+According to the 2015 Monitoring the Future survey published by NIDA, almost 5% of high school seniors had abused OTC cough medications in the past year.
+Results published in the journal Clinical Toxicology show that teenagers between the ages of 15 and 19 are the most likely age group to abuse DXM medications, as indicated by a large number of poison control center calls resulting from DXM abuse.

 The drug is also known by the following names:

-DXM products are generally ingested, or swallowed when abused, as they come in liquid or tablet form.
-They are quickly absorbed by the gastrointestinal system with effects typically lasting about six hours, the Journal of the American Board of Family Medicine (JABFM) publishes.
-Someone taking more than the recommended dose for use as a cough or cold medication may experience effects similar to those brought on by MDMA, or ecstasy.
-Higher doses may cause an intoxication similar to being stoned or drunk, and even higher doses may have effects resembling effects from PCP or ketamine.
+DXM products are generally taken orally in liquid or tablet form.
+They are quickly absorbed through the gastrointestinal system with effects typically lasting about 6 hours, the Journal of the American Board of Family Medicine (JABFM) publishes.

 Signs of DXM intoxication may include: